WHM_Banner.jpg

 Closing the Divide: Tackling the Gender Disparity in Physics and Astronomy

 Despite advancements across various fields, the physical sciences continue to grapple with a significant gender disparity in both representation and experiences.
-AIP Statistics showed that 24% of physics bachelor’s degrees and 20% of physics doctorates were awarded to women in 2020, while results from a 2018 Global Survey of Scientists indicated that women’s experiences in science are consistently less positive than men’s.
+AIP’s research team showed that 25% of physics bachelor’s degrees and 21% of physics doctorates were awarded to women in the 2022-2023 academic year, while results from a 2018 Global Survey of Scientists indicated that women’s experiences in science are consistently less positive than men’s.

 Efforts to address this disparity range from initiatives aimed at encouraging women to pursue STEM education to implementing policies that promote equitable hiring, funding, and advancement opportunities .
 Fostering an environment where all individuals, regardless of gender, can thrive and contribute to the advancement of physics is essential for the field’s continued growth and innovation.